Follow-on grants are available to past Whitley Award winners to further support their work and bring effective conservation solutions to scale.

-WFN provides further funding to the most successful Whitley Award winners to take their projects to the next level and bring about lasting change for endangered species and their habitats.
-Applications are only open to previous Whitley Award winners who can apply for grants competitively each year.
-Many winners go on to become some of the most influential conservationists in their field, with their projects making a difference at both the grassroots and political level.
+Applications are open to previous Whitley Award winners, who can apply for grants competitively each year.
+Many winners go on to become some of the most influential conservationists in their field, with their projects making a difference at both a grassroots and international level.

 Applications to the programme open annually to WFN alumni in June, with funding given the following October.
 Find out more on our application page, here.